jcbnlsn/Solar2D-Plugin-for-Xcode/Readme.md

 If you like **Solar2D** please support Vlad's development on [**Github**](https://github.com/sponsors/shchvova) or [**Patreon**](https://www.patreon.com/shchvova)

-This plugin was previously a paid plugin known as 'Corona Plugin for Xcode' but following the open source transition from CoronaSDK to Solar2D I decided to make it free and open source too.
+This plugin was previously a paid plugin known as 'Corona Plugin for Xcode' but following the open source transition from CoronaSDK to Solar2D I decided to make it free and open too.